0glabs/0g-da-client/docs/spec/protocol-modules/storage/assignment.md

 # Assignment

-The assignment functionality within EigenDA is carried out by the `AssignmentCoordinator`, which is responsible for taking the current OperatorState and the security requirements represented by a given QuorumParam and determining or validating system parameters that will satisfy these security requirements given the OperatorStates.
+The assignment functionality within ZGDA is carried out by the `AssignmentCoordinator`, which is responsible for taking the current OperatorState and the security requirements represented by a given QuorumParam and determining or validating system parameters that will satisfy these security requirements given the OperatorStates.
 There are two classes of parameters that must be determined or validated:

 1) the chunk indices that will be assigned to each DA node.
 2) the length of each chunk (measured in number of symbols).
 In keeping with the constraint imposed by the Encoding module, all chunks must have the same length, so this parameter is a scalar.